cho45/jsdeferred/README.markdown

 ### Error processing and recovering ###

 A Deferred has also error-back for error processing.
-Let's just see a example (from test):
+Let's just see an example (this is from test):

 	next(function () {
 		throw "Error";